Developer Guide

 However, during execution, team commands may update the context of the current team scope.
 To understand teams better,

-Teams are analogous to folders in a basic file system, which can contain other folders (Team
+Teams are analogous to folders in a basic file system, which can contain other folders (Team), or other

 is called.